eddmann/eddmann.github.io/content/posts/2026/2026-01-31-weeknotes-model-personalities-building-my-own-agent-and-two-schools-of-agentic-development/index.md

 What I found particularly interesting was how he's using Claude Code for code analysis, refactoring, and maintaining living documentation.
 He talked about guardrails - linting, test coverage, complexity limits - and running multi-agent workflows in parallel.

-## What I've Been Watching/Listening To
+## What I've Been Learning From

+Links, reads, watches, and listens from the week.

 **Articles:**